ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 Sim leaned forward.
 "The smoke they saw—how far from Thornfield?"

 "Close enough to be dangerous.
 Far enough that we might have a chance."
 Gond stood, his decision made.
-"We leave before dawn, travel fast, load what we can find, and get back before nightfall.
-One day, in and out."
+"We leave before dawn.
+We'll travel fast, raid the farm that night, load what we can find, and get back before nightfall the next day.
+Two days, in and out."

 As the council dispersed to spread word of the expedition, Gond found himself staring south toward the horizon.
 Somewhere out there, smoke still rose from burning homes.
 Somewhere out there, slavers moved with methodical precision, destroying everything in their path.